jnnanav-aws/aws-iot-edukit-tutorials/workshop/content/Intro to Device Dev/c-mcu system ops/c2-RTOS tasks/_index.en.md

-- `xTaskCreatePinnedToCore` can be used in a CPU with multiple cores.
+- `xTaskCreatePinnedToCore` is similar to `xTaskCreate` and is extended so that it can be used with a CPU with multiple cores.
 For example, the {{< awsService type="edukit-short-en" >}} is a dual processor.
 This control creates a new task, adds it to the list of tasks that are in a *Ready* state, and specifies which core should process it.

 ```